5 Facts About Debit, Credit, and Prepaid Cards

 Whichever payment card you choose, you should make sure you understand how it works and whether there are any fees, other costs, and limitations.

-If you’re a college-bound student or nearing the end of high school, you may have thought about getting a credit or debit card to help you along the journey through college.
+If you’re a college-bound student or nearing the end of high school, you may have thought about getting a credit or debit card.
 Payment cards are convenient and can be very useful in emergency situations.
 Why should college students have credit cards?
 In addition to being used to make payments, credit cards, if used wisely and responsibly, can also help to build a credit history.
 Choosing a payment card can be difficult because there are various types of cards with different terms, conditions, interest rates and fees.
 This article is focused on three common types of payment cards - credit cards, debit cards, and prepaid cards.

-Credit, debit, and prepaid cards each work differently.
+1. Credit, debit, and prepaid cards each work differently

 A credit card allows you to pay for things with borrowed money.
 When you use a credit card, you are using “borrowed” money to make a purchase or obtain a cash advance, and you must pay it back.
 If you don’t pay the entire amount by the payment due date, most credit card issuers will charge interest on the unpaid balance.
 Some issuers also charge interest on a cash advance from the time you get the advance until you pay it back.
 With a credit card, you have access to a specified amount of credit set by the card issuer (referred to as your credit limit).